Mittalr/DotNet-Core-Assignment/Core_WebApp/readme.md

 		- Microsoft.EntityFrameworkCore.Design
 	- EF Core Object Model
 		- DbContext
-			- Class, used to connect to Database Server using connection string
+			- Class, used to connect to Database Server using the Connection string
 			- Class used to map with Tables using DbSet<T>
 			- Class used to perfrom Db Transactions using SaveChanges() and SaveChangesAsync() methods